 Up to twenty percent of the Fund's net assets will be subject to the Fund's downside convexity option overlay.
 The downside convexity option overlay is intended to limit the Fund's losses and is a strategic, persistent exposure meant to hedge against market moves and to add convexity to the Fund.
 If the market declines, the Fund's returns may fall less than the market because the adviser will sell or exercise the put options.
 The adviser generally selects options with strike prices at least 5% out of the money at purchase.
 A put option is out of the money if the strike price is lower than the market price of the underlying asset.
 The adviser selects options based upon its evaluation of relative value based on cost, strike price (price that the option can be bought or sold by the option holder) and maturity (the last date the option contract is valid) and will exercise or close the options based on maturity or portfolio rebalancing requirements.
 The Fund anticipates purchasing options on a monthly, quarterly, and annual basis, depending upon the Fund's rebalancing requirements and the individual option expiration dates.
-However, the Fund may rebalance its option portfolio on a more frequent basis for a number of reasons such as market volatility renders the protection provided by the option strategy ineffective or an option position has appreciated to the point that it is prudent to decrease the Fund's exposure and realize gains for the Fund's shareholders.
+However, the Fund may rebalance its option strategy ineffective or an option position has appreciated to the point that it is prudent to decrease the Fund's exposure and realize gains for the Fund's shareholders.
 The adviser actively trades options using a systematic proprietary approach that rebalances at least monthly.
 The adviser manages the use of options so that the annualized cost of the option overlay does not normally exceed 3% of the net assets of the Fund.
-While the downside convexity option overlay is intended to protect a Fund from losses, there is no guarantee that it will be able to protect a Fund from losses.
+While the downside convexity option overlay is intended to protect a Fund from losses.

 Convexity in the Fund's name is a reference to the mathematical term convexity.
 The Fund's returns are anticipated to show convexity because the relationship between the Fund's returns and market returns is not designed to be linear.
 That is, if market returns go up and down in a linear fashion, the Fund's returns are expected to rise faster than the market in positive markets; while declining less than the market in negative markets.
-The value of the Fund's call options is expected to rise in proportion to the rise in value of the underlying assets, but the amount by which a Fund's options increase or decrease in value depends on how far the market has moved from the time the options position was initiated.
-The value of the Fund's call options may rise faster than the market if the adviser successfully selects options that appreciate in value.
+The value of the Fund's call options is expected to rise in proportion to the rise in value of the underlying assets, but the amount by which a Fund's options increase or decrease in value depends on how far the market if the adviser successfully selects options that appreciate in value.
 Otherwise stated, the term "convexity" in the Fund's name refers to the intended non-linear nature between the Fund's and the market returns; it does not refer to the concept of "bond convexity," which is a measure of the non-linear relationship between bond duration and changes in interest rates.